isomerpages/moe-loyangviewsec/_department/Craft & Technology/Art.md

 Our volunteer, Ex-MP Mdm Cynthia Phua conducted a series of Ceramic Workshops for different groups of students to inspire them on the love of ceramic making.
 Students are inspired by her passion.

 ![](/images/Art.png)

+2. **Community Batik**

+All our ec2s students worked together to create a large traditional batik in the ‘gotong–royong’ spirit.
+Wishing our school ‘A Happy & Caring School’